Jaw Pain Explained

 THE BASICS

-The variety of symptoms linked to TMJ disorders (TMD) can vary from being mild and going unnoticed to becoming acute or chronic, debilitating and significantly changing a person’s quality of life.
+The variety of symptoms linked to TMJ disorders (TMD) can vary from being mild and going unnoticed, to becoming acute or chronic, debilitating and significantly changing a person’s quality of life.
 These include:

-• Bruxism
+Bruxism (grinding)

-• Trismus / Limited range of movement in the jaw / Inability to open mouth in a straight vertical pattern (slips to one side) - making it difficult for a dentist to do any necessary work
+Lock jaw or Inability to open mouth in a straight vertical pattern (moves to one side) - making it difficult for a dentist to do any necessary work

-• Headaches / Migraines
+Headaches / Migraines

-• Tinnitus / Ear pain
+Tinnitus / Ear pain

-• Visual disturbances
+Visual disturbances

-• Undiagnosed toothache
+Undiagnosed toothache

-• Tight neck and shoulders
+Tight neck and shoulders

 What is perhaps not as widely known, is that soft tissue manipulation through clinical TMJ massage is an effective, non-invasive solution to TMD.
 As massage is grounded in it’s philosophy of treating the cause and not the symptom, it can be a useful means to address many of the issues gently, effectively and holistically.

-As a clinical massage therapist I work in collaboration with dentists around Bristol, treating many people suffering from TMD pain.
-Successfully reducing the pain and symptoms drastically, often after only one treatment.
+As a clinical massage therapist, I work in collaboration with dentists around Bristol, treating many people suffering from TMD pain.
+Successfully reducing the pain and symptoms drastically, sometimes after only one treatment.
 Subsequent treatments completely resolve, if not dramatically improve the pain.
 I have also worked successfully with malocclusion, undiagnosed tooth pain and treated patients following long dental appointments to alleviate any aches and prevent further symptoms.

 ASSESMENT

-Prior to treatment three steps are taken increasing the effectiveness of the massage and outcome.
+Prior to treatment three steps are taken increasing the effectiveness of the massage and outcome:

-• There are important components which must be present for TMJ dysfunction to occur.
+There are important components which must be present for TMJ dysfunction to occur.
 An in-depth consultation enables the therapist to pin point which of these are present; genetic predisposition, trauma, tissue alteration and stress.

-• Postural assessment allows the therapists to see which muscle imbalances may be affecting the TMJ for example forward head posture, scoliosis or hyperkyphosis.
-In some rarer cases the problems start further away in the pelvis or even feet!
+Postural assessment allows the therapists to see which muscle imbalances may be affecting the TMJ for example forward head posture, scoliosis or hyperkyphosis.
+In some cases the problems start further away in the pelvis or even feet!

-• An assessment of the joint itself, intra-orally and through the ear enables the therapist to examine whether there are any problems with the articular disc, retrodiscal tissue and the muscles of mastication.
+An assessment of the joint itself, intra-orally and through the ear enables the therapist to examine whether there are any problems with the articular disc, retrodiscal tissue and the muscles of mastication.

 TREATMENT